rabernat/research_computing_2018/content/pages/final_project.md

   sentence summary of the analysis you plan to do.
 - Email the link to this repository to the instructor <rpa@ldeo.columbia.edu>
   with the title "RCES Final Project Proposal"

+### In-Class Presentations

+You are asked to give a 5-minute presentation about your project.
+Do not prepare any slides.
+Instead, make your presentation by opening your notebook from GitHub on the presentation computer and walking us through parts of it.
+Your presentation should be concise and cover the following topics:

+- What data did you analyze and how did you load it?
+- What is the most interesting figure you made?
+(Show us the figure.)
+- What was the biggest challenge you faced in completing your project.

+_Don't forget to make your project repo **public**; otherwise we won't be able to see it._